apache/zookeeper/README.md

 You can generate the static ZooKeeper website by running:

 1. `jekyll build` in this directory.
-1. `cp -rp doc _site/.` - this will include the documentation (see "sub-dir" section below) in the generated site.
+1. `cp -rp _released_docs _site/doc` - this will include the documentation (see "sub-dir" section below) in the generated site.

 At this point the contents of _site are "staged" and can be reviewed prior to updating the ZooKeeper production website.